bubaley/fastapi-mason/docs/quick-start.md

 ## 💡 Tips

 !!! tip "Domains Architecture"
     Keep your domains focused and cohesive.
-Each domain should represent a clear business concept with its own models, schemas, and views.
+Each domain should represent a clear business concept with its own models, meta, schemas, and views.

-!!! tip "Relationship Performance"
-Always use `select_related()` for ForeignKey fields and `prefetch_related()` for reverse relations to avoid N+1 query problems.

 !!! tip "Schema Flexibility"
     Use different meta classes for different use cases - simple schemas for lists, detailed schemas for single items, and minimal schemas for creation.

-!!! tip "Documentation"
-FastAPI automatically generates OpenAPI documentation.
-Visit `/docs` to see your interactive API documentation with all relationship data!